TelethonKids/rstudio/README.md

 ## HTTPS encryption

 [These instructions](https://medium.com/@pentacent/nginx-and-lets-encrypt-with-docker-in-less-than-5-minutes-b4b8a60d3a71)
-were used to set up a secure HTTPS connection to RStudio with Certbot SSL certificates.
+can be used to set up a secure HTTPS connection to RStudio with Certbot SSL certificates.
 Also see [here](https://github.com/wmnnd/nginx-certbot).

-This will not work out of the box, the NGINX configuration file will need to be updated with your domain name (which is required) at the indicated places in `nginx.conf`. `init-letsencrypt.sh` also needs to be configured with your domain names(s) and email address.
+SSL encription will not work out of the box, the NGINX configuration file will need to be updated with your domain name (which is required) at the indicated places in `nginx.conf`. `init-letsencrypt.sh` also needs to be configured with your domain names(s) and email address.

 The following commands will need to be run on the host machine in order to obtain the first valid certificates: first run `chmod +x init-letsencrypt.sh` then `sudo ./init-letsencrypt.sh`.

-If HTTPS security is not wanted then you will need to remove the indicated chunks of code in `nginx.conf`.
+See `nginx.conf` for more SSL configuration instructions.